Last Monday, I attended an SFUSD Board of Education Ad Hoc Student Assignment Committee Mtg. which is taking on the...

 One of San Francisco’s favorite past-times is bashing SFUSD’s School Assignment System.
 But is a “broken lottery” really to blame for the White Flight from our city’s public schools?

 Many parents unwittingly perpetuate segregation in our schools.
-Join the SF Families Union to discuss ways parents support integration and equity in our schools.
+Why school “choice” is hurting us and our schools.

 This post by a fellow SFUSD parent has generated quite a bit of constructive dialogue about the “value” of affluent families in public school.